Should VOID Assigns Mean "Fully Remove A Key"?

 == ~okay~ ; anti

 Beyond that, it's a little tricky to cover all the states related to "unsetness".
-There's TRIPWIRE! and TRASH! which both generate errors on reads, and currently both count as UNSET?.
-Then DEFAULT will overwrite null variables as well...so that's DEFAULTABLE? (void variables aren't really understood as to whether default should overwrite them).
+There's TRASH!, VOID, and NONE... all of which generate errors on reads.
+Is that UNSET?
+Then DEFAULT will overwrite null variables as well...so that's DEFAULTABLE?... :face_with_diagonal_mouth:

 I don't know.
 But I do think that terms like UNSPECIFIED?/UNRESOLVED?/UNDEFINED? all kind of cluster together... and among them UNRESOLVED? stands out to me as the best one to draw from for saying there really is no variable location at all.